 The world offers its observers few examples of the past in which time has taken a sudden, abrupt stop.
 Pompeii is one example; a city preserved by the disaster that smothered it.
 When time takes a stop, we can imagine exactly the thriving city seconds before.
 A man abandons a still-wet painting, a woman wraps her arms around a frightened child.

 The Biblioteca Malatestiana is another singular example.
 It is the world’s first monastic humanist library.
-It is as it was.
-Even the uniquely carved door, produced, as you can see, in 1454 still protects the treasure of books inside the reading room.
-In 2005 UNESCO included the Library in the Memory of the World Programme Register
+It is as it was, but this time it’s not disaster that preserved it, but extreme care with access.
+The uniquely carved door, produced, as you can see, in 1454, still protects the treasure of books inside the reading room.
+In 2005 UNESCO included the Library in the Memory of the World Programme Register.

 Inside the reading room designed by Matteo Nuti we see the simple and efficient design.
 A rose window lights the corridor, and individual windows provide ample light to the 58 rows of reading desks for reading during the day.